RafKorz/getGooglePageSelenium/README.md

 # getGooglePageSelenium - automation test
 Automation test, where getting google page.
-Test created in Selenium Webdriver in Java with BDD & Cucumber.
+Test created in Selenium Webdriver in Java in the BDD methodology with Cucumber.